Dereham: 1969 Phantom air incident

 On 25 March 1969 a USAF McDonnell Douglas F-4 Phantom II (F4-C) suffered a flight control system failure at 15,000 ft.
 The flight controls were now jammed, and the aircraft entered a steep dive.

 The WSO, Captain Mike Hinnebusch, ejected at 5,000 ft, but the pilot ejected later, when the aircraft was now at supersonic speed.
 The pilot's parachute opened two seconds before the aircraft hit the ground.
 The pilot, Captain Kristian Michael Mineau, born 26 November 1941 from Worcester, Massachusetts, survived but the supersonic ejection caused all of his four limbs to be shattered.
 Supersonic ejection is not always survivable.
 The pilot was taken by helicopter to the Norfolk and Norwich Hospital, and the less-injured WSO was taken by ambulance to the hospital.
-Captain Mineau died on 5 September 2022; his son David A. Mineau is in command of the Twelfth Air Force.
+Captain Mineau died on 5 September 2022; his son David A. Mineau is (January 2026) in command of the Twelfth Air Force.

 The aircraft was from the 78th Tactical Fighter Squadron at RAF Bentwaters.
 The aircraft caused a 50 ft deep crater, with some components being found at 75 feet depth.

-The first person to survive supersonic ejection was George Franklin Smith (1924 - 1 May 1999) on 26 February 1955 in a North American F-100 Super Sabre at 35,000 ft in a vertical dive, when the controls jammed.
-Estimates are that he encountered a 40G deceleration, crashing near Laguna Beach, California.
-He was not expected to live, being comatose for six days, and blind for a month.
-Every joint in his arms and legs had been dislocated.
-He was in hospital for seven months.